McAfee True Key Review 2023: How Well Does It Protect You?

 Reliable autofill and autosave

-Lots of options for multi-factor authentication
+Lots of multi-factor authentication options

-No desktop app
+Lacks a desktop app

 Missing a security dashboard